Health-RI/SeMPyRO/CONTRIBUTING.md

 the `DCATDataset` class to be used by directly assigning the `DCATDistribution` class or by supplying the URI for the Distribution class.

-If a property has the range `rdfs:Literal`, use the type `LiteralField` when a language tag might be supplied with this property.
-To support users providing values without defining a `LiteralField`, the property type should be defined as `Union[str, LiteralField]`.
+If a property has the range rdfs:Literal, and it may include a language tag (e.g., "text"@en), then its type should be defined as LiteralField.
+However, to accommodate users who might provide a plain string without specifying a language tag, the property should accept both types.
+Therefore, use the union type Union[str, LiteralField].

 Properties with the range `rdfs:Literal` should have `rdf_type` in `json_schema_extra` equal to `rdfs_literal`,
 `datetime_literal` or an `xsd` type.
 If the range is a URI, `rdf_type` should be `uri`.